IsmaelMartinez/teams-for-linux/app/certificate/README.md

 # Certificate

-This folder contains the handlers for certicate.
+This folder contains the handlers for certificate.

-You can define the valid certificates by prodiving the customCACertsFingerprints config option.
+You can define the valid certificates by providing the customCACertsFingerprints config option.

 Further information about config options can be found in the [config README.md file](../config/README.md).